Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |10  |numCustomPresetsAvailable |Integer           |FALSE      |minvalue: 1<br>maxvalue: 100 | 10 | - |

 ### 2.2.
 TouchEventCapabilities
-The definition of "TouchEventCapabilities" and the setting example of TOYOTA are described below.
+The definition of `TouchEventCapabilities` and the setting example of TOYOTA are described below.
-In case of TOYOTA setting, TouchEventCapability is set in "touchEventAvailable" in "screenParam" of "2.1 DisplayCapability".
+In case of TOYOTA setting, TouchEventCapability is set in `touchEventAvailable` in `screenParam` of "2.1 DisplayCapability".

 | No | Name               | Type  | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                | :-:   | :-:       | :-:        |---------------------|-------------|